prashantsihag03/DialogueV2/README.md

 <details>
 <summary><b>Whats wrong with Version 1</b></summary>

-- In version 1, almost all code was written in vanilla Javascript with little to no emphasis on code's and project's internal structure.
+- Poorly defined and messy structure with vanilla Javascript.
-- The Frontend for version 1 was also built using vanilla javascript and was considerably difficult to read, and maintain.
+- Difficult to read, and maintain.
-- The backend as well as frontend for version 1 had no test coverage at all.
-- All these and many more negatives from version 1 will be worked upon in version 2.
+- No test coverage.

 </details>

 <details>
   <summary><b>Improvements in Version 2</b></summary>
-In version 2, I'm aiming to

-- use Typescript along with some refactoring to increase readability and maintainability,
+- Utilizing Typescript to improve readability and maintainability.
+- Improving tests coverage.
-- utilise CI/CD to deploy and check for security vulnerability,
+- Introducing and utilizing CI/CD to deploy and check for security vulnerability.
-- use dockerised DynamoDB for local development, (This will help primarily for testing and reduce manual cleanup efforts on actual DynamoDB).
+- Introducing dockerised DynamoDB for local development, (This will help primarily for testing and reduce manual cleanup efforts on actual DynamoDB).
-- generate C4 diagraming models for better transparency to the system,
+- Introducing C4 diagraming models for better transparency to the system.
-- move frontend to more sophisticated frameworks and tools such as React with Typescript, Redux, and other supplementary React ecosystem tools.
+- Migrating from Vanilla JS to frameworks and tools such as React with Typescript, Redux, and other supplementary React ecosystem tools.
-- introduce and increase test coverage on the overall system.

 </details></br>

 # Development Setup:

 - Install Node v18.14.1
 - Clone this repository.
 - Add path to the root of the cloned repository as DIALOGUEV2_HOME to environment variables such as `~/.zshrc` and source it too.
 - Download and Install Docker Desktop.
 - Download and Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - Create and start dynamod-local container

-  > cd $DIALOGUEV2_HOME/dev/db
+  > cd $DIALOGUEV2_HOME/dev/db; </br>
   > docker-compose up

 - Setup Base Table